altrsoftware/altr-alation-classification/README.md

 ## Before using the tool

-**1. You must add a custom field to your Alation environment for this application to work successfully**
+**1. You must add a custom fields to your Alation environment for this application to work successfully**

     $ node customFieldMaker.js --domain=<Alation Domain> --account=<Alation Login Email> --password=<Alation Login Password>